MICHAEL D. RAMAGE

-November, 2008 to present – Mr. Ramage joined Asemblon, Inc. initially as a strategic consultant and subsequently assumed the role of President and CEO of this advanced technology start-up company.
-Asemblon Inc. has developed a technology which binds hydrogen atoms to a liquid, thereby eliminating the need for it to be pressurized.
-This reduces the cost of hydrogen, making it a viable fuel that can compete economically with gasoline or diesel.
+November, 2009 to present – Mr. Ramage joined Asemblon, Inc. initially as a strategic consultant and subsequently assumed the role of President and CEO of this advanced technology start-up company.
+He believes that Asemblon is competitively positioned to help lead the transfer from Hydrocarbon fuels to Hydrogen.

 Decision Sciences Corporation

 October 2006 to October 2008 – At a research level, Mr. Ramage vetted security technologies focused on detection and mitigation of chemical, biological, radiological, nuclear and explosive threats.
 He has extensive experience in Washington, D.C. promoting state-of-practice technologies, and was Project Manager at Los Alamos National Laboratories for a “best of breed” nuclear material detection device to help assure the nation’s ability to provide 100 percent screening of vehicles/containers at vulnerable ports and borders.